Medically reviewed by Drugs.com. Last updated on April 21, 2021.

 - How Supplied/Storage and Handling

-Life-threatening anaphylactic reactions, severe allergic reactions and immune mediated reactions have been observed in some patients during Myozyme infusions.
+Life-threatening anaphylactic, severe allergic and immune mediated reactions have been observed in some patients during Myozyme® infusions.
 Therefore, appropriate medical support should be readily available when Myozyme is administered. [see Warnings and Precautions (5.1)]

 Risk of Cardiorespiratory Failure